Grayhood144/discord-platoon-bot/README.md

 If you encounter any issues or have questions:
 1. Check the troubleshooting section in `SETUP.md`
-2. Review the deployment guides in `DEPLOYMENT.md`
+2. Review the deployment guide in `DEPLOYMENT.md`
 3. Open an issue on GitHub with detailed information
 4. Include your Node.js version and Discord bot permissions